quest-bih/quest-pdf-tools/README.md

 - The layout ordering algorithm is specifically designed for scientific papers and may not work correctly with other types of PDFs
 - Markdown conversion for tables is still under development and may produce malformed output in some cases
 - The accuracy of element detection and classification will improve as the models are refined
+- The backend may take a few seconds to fully deploy and become responsive to requests

 ## Installation and Usage